How to Create a Healthy Remote Work Culture

 Brainstorm sessions where every member of the team is invited to share big ideas or goals supports a company culture that is inclusive and collaborative.
 Consider setting regular recurring sessions on a quarterly basis or whichever schedule best suits your business.

-Collaboration tools that include things like digital whiteboards and other synchronous work features can help enable these collaborative sessions as well as make them more interactive.
+Collaboration tools, such as digital whiteboards and other synchronous work features, can help enable these collaborative sessions and make them more interactive.

-When looking to build a healthy remote culture, it’s important to set some time to connect outside of work too.
-An in-person retreat is a great way to do this, but there are other more attainable options too.
+When building a healthy remote culture, it’s important to set some time to connect outside of work too.
+An in-person retreat is a great way to do this, but there are other more attainable options, too.

 Mario Cacciottolo, business expert and PR & Branding Manager at SBO shares that you can also promote a healthy company culture throughout the workday with designated “off work” or “OTL” times.